JediMester/HARDN_RELOADED/README.md

 <br>

-### Installation Notes
+### Notes regarding the installation
-- HARDN-XDR is currently being developed and tested for **BARE-METAL installs of Debian based distributions and Virtual Machines**.
+- HARDN_RELOADED is currently being developed and tested for **BARE-METAL installs of Arch-based and RPM-based - Fedora & openSUSE - distributions and Virtual Machines**.
-- Ensure you have the latest version of **Debian 12**.
-- By installing HARDN-XDR with the command listed in the installation, the following changes will be made to your system:
+- By installing the tool with the command listed in the installation, the following changes will be made to your system:
 > - A collection of security focused packages will be installed.
 > - Security tools and services will be enabled.
 > - System hardening and STIG settings will be applied.
 > - A malware and signature detection and response system will be set up.
 > - A monitoring and reporting system will be activated.
-- For a detailed list of all that will be changed, please refer to [HARDN.md](docs/HARDN.md).
-- For an overview of HARDN-Debian STIG Compliance, please refer to [deb_stig.md](docs/deb_stig.md).

 <br>